quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 The requirement that versions not be assumed compatible mitigates the possibility of cross-protocol attacks, but more analysis is still needed here.
+That analysis is out of scope for this document.

 # IANA Considerations